Field-note

 Like I said, I spent two weeks holding Raidho, and like I said, I structure my life in destinations, not thinking about the interim travel.

-An unfortunate effect of this philosophy is that when I miss my goals, when I fuck up my timelines and don't hit my destinations, I beat myself up very badly.
+An unfortunate effect of this philosophy is that when I miss my goals—when I fuck up my timelines and don’t hit my destinations—I beat myself up very badly.
 I think the worst things about myself, I cycle into bleak, dark patterns of behavior.
-I begin to despair of ever changing myself, and I even question the worthiness of my goals, question my priorities or the point of anything at all.
-It gets epic, and epically messy.